The Fijian family holidays making your kids better people

 Here’s the challenge: getting your kids to ditch their devices and actually experience the world around them.

-Fortunately, that’s no trouble at Nanuku Auberge Resort, where the Lailai Adventure Club offers complete immersion with nature, mindfulness, education and traditional experiences.
+Fortunately, that’s no trouble at Nanuku Resort Fiji, where the Lailai Adventure Club offers complete immersion with nature, mindfulness, education and traditional experiences.

 Kids here get involved in the customary rituals of the Fijian people to develop a deeper understanding of local culture; they take part in traditional earth cooking, dancing, storytelling, coconut husking, basket weaving, language lessons, singing lessons, rice planting, and so much more.